Christina's World (song): Critical reception

 On its release as a single, Lesley O'Toole of Record Mirror wrote, "'Christina's World' is yet another leaf from their book of compulsive, enchanting pop.
 A swayer of a tune tinged with a romantic vision.
 If this fails, the only viable option is a name change."
 She described the Big Dish as a "wonderful group" despite what she considered to be a "dodgy" name.
 Gavin Martin of New Musical Express described the song as being about a "wondrous lass, untainted by the world outside her room".
 He wrote, "The sentiment may be overly wistful, the sound AOR-unfashionable but a better tune it would be hard to find this week.
 Delicately stitching the space between portent and pellucid this casts a radiant joy, the warm glow at the song's centre offset by a just out of reach yearning."
 Martin predicted the song would reach the top 10.
 Jerry Smith of Music Week considered "Christina's World" to be "another wonderful single from this excellent Scottish band".
 He added, "Hopefully this time, with its powerful, rousing production sweeping along a captivating melody, their infectious pop will gain mass attention."
-Paul Benbow of the Reading Evening Post felt it to be "low key rock without so much as a redeeming feature".
-John Lee of the Huddersfield Daily Examiner praised it as "pop of genuine quality by a band which has shown that it really can deliver the goods" and expressed his hope that the song would be a hit.
-In a review of Swimmer, Brant Houston of the Hartford Courant noted the song's "inviting chorus".